Gestational diabetes

 • Difficulty breathing

-Bear in mind that gestational diabetes does not increase the risk of birth defects or the risk of your child being born with diabetes.
+Gestational diabetes does not increase the risk of birth defects or the risk of the child being born with diabetes.
 However, it does increase their risk of obesity and glucose intolerance in early adulthood.

 Risks to the mother